Self-interacting mass-dimension one fields for any spin: Elko for any spin

 where subscripts denote the directional-dependence of the rest functions.
 Similarly the corresponding Elko of arbitrary momentum is denoted as

 In the helicity basis, Elko of arbitrary momentum satisfy

-On the left-hand side we have Elko of arbitrary momentum in the helicity basis while Elko on the right-hand side are defined in the polarisation basis according to eq.~(\ref{eq:phi0}).
-From now onwards, we drop the $h$ subscript as the results obtained for the rest of the paper hold in both helicity and polarisation basis.
+On the left-hand side we have Elko of arbitrary momentum in the helicity basis while Elko on the right-hand side are defined in the polarization basis according to eq.~(\ref{eq:phi0}).
+From now onwards, we drop the subscript $h$ as the results obtained for the rest of the paper hold in both helicity and polarization basis.

-To conclude this section, the introduction of direction-dependent non-trivial phases ensure the Elko spin-sums remain the same in both helicity and polarisation basis.
-Our results show that the Elko spin-sums for any spin are not Lorentz covariant and contain a preferred plane.
+To conclude this section, the introduction of direction-dependent non-trivial phases ensure the Elko spin-sums remain the same in both helicity and polarization basis.
+Our results show that the Elko spin-sums for any spin are not Lorentz-covariant and contain a preferred plane.
 Consequently, the resulting quantum fields violate Lorentz symmetry.
 Determining the underlying symmetry for such quantum fields is undoubtedly an important task, but it is not one we will undertake in this paper since our starting point is not suitable for this task.
 A potentially more appropriate approach is to start with a symmetry group and derive the particle states and quantum fields following the formalism developed by Wigner and Weinberg~\cite{Wigner:1939cj,Weinberg:1964cn,Weinberg:1964ev}.

-We should add that on this front, significant progress has been made by Ahluwalia and Horvath~\cite{Ahluwalia:2010zn}.
+On this front, progress has been made by Ahluwalia and Horvath~\cite{Ahluwalia:2010zn}.
 They showed that the Elko spin-sums are covariant under VSR transformations proposed by Cohen and Glashow~\cite{Cohen:2006ky} thus suggesting Elko satisfies VSR symmetry.
-However, to show that the fields for any spin satisfy VSR symmetry, one must be able to derive Elko from first principle.
+However, to show that the fields for any spin satisfy VSR symmetry, one must derive Elko from first principle.
 This task has not yet been accomplished.
 Therefore, we leave this as an open problem for future investigation.
 For now, in the context of this paper, the next task is to derive the equations of motion for Elko in the momentum space.